NestedData/ProfanityServer/README.md

 LSUFilter = Filter("drizzle:lsu", create=False)

 # Filters have a small public api.
-Each method updates the blacklist in memory and persists the change to the database
+Each method updates the blacklist
+# in memory and persists the change to the database
 MSUFilter.set_blacklist(["a", "b"])

 # extends the existing blacklist with the new blacklist
 MSUFilter.add_to_blacklist(["c", "d"])

 # removing terms that don't exist causes no problem
+# store=False makes the change locally without persisting it to the db
-MSUFilter.remove_from_blacklist(["a", "c", "e"])
+MSUFilter.remove_from_blacklist(["a", "c", "e"], store=False)

 # remove the filter from the db entirely
 MSUFilter.destroy()

+# get the blacklist from the filter as an array of terms
+MSUFilter.black_list

+# persist the filter to the db
+MSUFilter.save()
 ```